Threadstone-Wiki/Threadstone-Wiki/pages/falling-block/falling-block-swaps.md

 to send a lot of block updates at a high frequency into a gravity affected block, and thereby create falling block entities at a high frequency.
 If one thread uses an observer chain to rapidly create falling block entities, while another thread replaces the gravity affected block by another block at a random point in time, then there is a usually a 5-10% chance that a falling block swap randomly occurs.
-The precise chance is hardware dependent and can be improved using [cluster chunks](../chunk/cluster-chunks.md).
+The precise chance is hardware dependent.
+The chance can be improved using [cluster chunks](../chunk/cluster-chunks.md), and this is explained in [Falling Block Episode 5](https://www.youtube.com/watch?v=DhohUJiJ1E8).

 To replace the gravity-affected block by another block, there is a very large variety of methods, most of which are complicated.